kervinck/gigatron-rom/README.md

               0                                                      255

-[Note: In the next section, names in parentheses refer to *internal* variables that are subject to change between versions.
+[Note: In the next section, names in parentheses refer to *internal* variables that are subject to change between ROM versions.
 See for a more detailed explanation on compatibility the file Docs/GT1-files.txt]

 Address   Name          Description